BoJack Horseman (soundtrack): Development

-For the "Horsin' Around" theme song which Novak had sang, he stated that was interested on doing music which was a "genre parody" and attributed that composing for spoof and parody genres is an "opportunity to experiment with those sounds which manage to tickle your own funny bone and hopefully reach the viewers that way too".
+For the Horsin' Around theme song, which Novak had sung, he stated that was interested in doing music which was a "genre parody" and attributed that composing for spoof and parody genres is an "opportunity to experiment with those sounds which manage to tickle your own funny bone and hopefully reach the viewers that way too".
 The theme was primarily influenced from the musical sound of Full House (1987–1995) as he used saxophone and harmonica for the theme, which imitated the muzak sounds.
-For the third episode Prickly-Muffin, he composed a score suite, which was a mix of "Britney Spears and The Neptunes"; as he was influenced by their works, he tried to attempt the same so as it recreates the music from the late-1990s and early-2000s.
+For the third episode, "Prickly-Muffin", he composed a score suite, which was a mix of "Britney Spears and The Neptunes"; as he was influenced by their works, he tried to attempt the same so as it recreates the music from the late-1990s and early-2000s.
 However, he tweaked the pop culture references, to be more comedic and felt that editing the vocals was the most important part of the show.

 The theme for Mr. Peanutbutter's House was composed by the help of Los Angeles Philharmonic.
-Novak admitted Mr. Peanutbutter as his favourite character and wanted his theme to be "influenced by hip-hop but in a slightly uninformed way".
+Novak admitted that Mr. Peanutbutter was his favorite character and wanted his theme to be "influenced by hip-hop but in a slightly uninformed way".
 Originally planned as a 10-second song, as he did not have an idea to compose a full theme, it was later extended to a 45-second theme after the creators requested for a full-length theme for a character in the third season.
-So he hired vocalists from the Philharmonic orchestra to perform the theme song.
-Novak took a lot of time to write the entire score for the "Fish Out Of Water" episode and also re-wrote twice for two instances as the first piece he wrote, was not well received.
+He hired vocalists from the philharmonic orchestra to perform the theme song.
+Novak wrote the entire score for the "Fish Out Of Water" episode, and later re-wrote it twice as the first attempt was not well received.
 He incorporated electronic sounds to add more color for the score.